mrdaveanderson/1337-Noms-The-Hacker-Cookbook/entrees/mrdaveanderson_spatchcocked_grilled_turkey/mrdaveanderson_spatchcocked_grilled_turkey.md

 ## Ingredients

 - An Frozen Turkey, as natural as possible, but still one that was soaked in some kind of salt solution to save time (butterball natural for example)
-- Optional: foil pie tin full of wood chips of your choice
+- [Optional] foil pie tin full of wood chips of your choice
 - Spice Rub
   - 6 tablespoons of smoked sea salt (regular will do if you dont have this, but it wont be as good)
   - 1 tablespoon onion powder